wazo-platform/wazo-doc/source/system/backup_restore.rst

     /var/backups/pf-xivo/

-Creating a databases backup file manually
+Creating a database backup file manually
 =========================================

 You can manually create a database backup file named `db-manual.tgz` by issuing the following commands::